 Once you research and identify the best keywords for your roofing company, you can then construct a URL hierarchy.
 In simpler terms, you’re building a map for how your pages will be organized.
 Every website has a homepage, and most have an About Us and Contact Us page as well.

 What separates roofing websites from each other is the structure of the site and how deep it goes.

-At the top of the URL hierarchy are your main service pages, also known as top-level pages or “parent” pages.
+Your main service pages are at the top of the URL hierarchy, also known as top-level pages or “parent” pages.
 For larger roofing companies providing both residential and commercial services, those two main categories would each serve as a parent page.
 The URL for these pages would look something like this…

-Underneath those main pages would be more specific pages, known as lower-level pages or “child” pages.
-“Commercial Roof Replacement”, for instance, would be a child page of Commercial Roofing while “Residential Roof Replacement” would be a child page of Residential Roofing.
+Under those main pages would be more specific, lower-level or “child” pages.
+“Commercial Roof Replacement,” for instance, would be a child page of Commercial Roofing, while “Residential Roof Replacement” would be a child page of Residential Roofing.
 In the URL, a child page would look like this…

 Images & Videos

 User experience plays a key part in a website’s performance.
 That’s why images and videos naturally fit well in most SEO strategies.
 Designated certain images for specific pages, you prevent duplication and accidental mismatches.